Discover the best payment methods for contractors. Should you pay them via cash or check? And what do you do if you don’t have a W-9?

 - Withhold 28% for IRS – If you decide to work with the independent contractor in the future, you are required to withhold back-up withholding of 28% of any amount that you pay the independent contractor.
 Then, you need to send that withholding to the IRS.

-To be on the safe side, my CPA recommends to collect W-9 forms from all independent contractors prior to paying for service.
-This is really good advice since you may hire the contractor for one project at $400 in February, and then later in September hire the same contractor for $300.
+To be on the safe side, my CPA recommends I collect W-9 forms from all independent contractors prior to paying for their service.
+Remembering the $600 threshold, this is really good advice even if you’re only paying them $400 in February.
+You may later decide to hire them in September for $300 of services.
 In this case, you would need a completed W-9 form on file (since $400 + $300 = $700; now over the $600 threshold) and would have to issue a 1099-Misc form the following year.

 My CPA states that it is her responsibility to report all income that she earns, and not my problem if she doesn’t.
 If she doesn’t make enough income in the business, she would be exempt from self-employment tax.
 Luckily, my CPA says that I am safe since I paid her a total of less than $600 last year, so I am not required to have a completed W-9 form from her.
-However, he did suggest an option was to still issue a 1099-Misc with “Refused” in the social security section.
+However, she did suggest an option was to still issue a 1099-Misc with “Refused” in the social security section.